 STEP 6.
 You should now have a column within your Excel spreadsheet that have the number of words that your search terms contain.
 You need to select this column and then click copy then paste special > values so you can sort the sheet based on the number of words within the keyword.

-2. Ubersuggest Keyword tool for finding mid to long tail keywords
+2. Ubersuggest keyword tool for finding mid to long tail keywords

 Ubersuggest is one of my favourite tool for finding mid to long tail keywords.
-It works by scrapping the suggestions that Google makes when you search for something, as shown in the screenshot below.
+It works by scraping the suggestions that Google makes when you search for something, as shown in the screenshot below.

 Here is a step by step guide to building huge list of 3-4 word keywords using Ubersuggest.

 STEP 2.
 Enter the keyword that you want suggestions for into the search box as shown in the screenshot below.
 Here I have used the word “blue socks” as a example.